tabcat/rough-opal/REPORT.md

 # Rough Opal Grant Report

-*This document will give a comprehensive view into the state of the grant work its duration comes to a close.*
+*This document will give a comprehensive view of the state of the grant work as its duration comes to a close.*

 ---

 ## Background

-[Rough-Opal](https://github.com/tabcat/rough-opal) is a grant that was accepted in October 2022.
-The duration of the grant spanned from September to December 2022.
+[Rough-Opal](https://github.com/tabcat/rough-opal) is a grant accepted in October 2022.
+The duration spanned from September to December 2022.

 ### Deliverables and Development Roadmap

-The original post including the grant deliverables exists in this [issue](https://github.com/filecoin-project/devgrants/issues/1031).
-That post has been editted once, the same day it was posted, and has not been editted since.
+The [original proposal](https://github.com/filecoin-project/devgrants/issues/1031) containing grant deliverables has not since been edited.

 Below the Deliverables and Development Roadmap from that post have been turned into a Table of Contents.
-This document ends with a [Closing](#closing) section which is included in the ToC.
+This document ends with a [Closing](#closing) included in the ToC.

-The links for each item snap to a sections which references prs/issues/commits that relate to them, with a written section if necessary.
+The links for each item snap to a section that references prs/issues/commits related to them.
-Items which do not have a link have been included in the parent or child or are not significant.
+Items that are not linked have been included in the parent or child or are insignificant.
-Items which have been crossed out have not be completed and will include a written section for explanation.
+Crossed-out items will not be completed as part of this grant and include a written section for explanation.
-All other items have been completed or will be completed (see [Still Ongoing](#still-ongoing) for incomplete but still planned items).
+All other ToC items have been or will be completed (see [Still Ongoing](#still-ongoing) for incomplete but still planned items).

 ### Changes Since Then

 At the start of the grant, the protocol and implementation shared the name `opal`.
 The grant proposal and the implementation's repo mentioned possible name changes.
 Names have been changed for the protocol and implementation to `opalsnt` and `welo`, respectively.
-The project also now has it's own Github org located at https://[github.com/opalsnt](github.com/opalsnt).
+The project now has its own Github org located at https://[github.com/opalsnt](github.com/opalsnt).

-Some planned work has also been canceled for reasons that will be explained further below.
-The two largest changes have to do with the `Zzzync replicator` and `Heavy Testing` which involved using Testground and other tools.
+Two significant changes involve removing `Zzzync replicator` and `Heavy Testing` from this grant's roadmap.

 ## Table of Contents